 I’ve created my “Read the Bible in a Year” plan to encourage and challenge you to read through the Scriptures during this next year.
 God’s Word has totally changed my life, and I know it will do the same for you (Rom.
 12:2).

-And for those who are able to afford it, I have an electronic study Bible that we call Andrew Wommack’s Living Commentary, where I have written footnotes on over 26,000 of the 31,000 verses in the Bible.
+And for those who are able to afford it, I have an electronic study Bible that we call Andrew Wommack’s Living Commentary, where I have written over 26,000 study notes on verses from Genesis through Revelation.
 My staff developed this program over many years, and we are asking for a minimum donation to cover that expense, but it’s well worth it.
 I’m constantly writing new notes.
 That’s why it’s called the Living Commentary.
 Every time you open up the program you will get the latest notes.

 If you accept this challenge to read through the entire Bible in this coming year, I’m asking you to go to awmi.net/BiblePledge and make your pledge there.
 Even if you already have a Bible reading plan, please sign up and let us know this is what you are doing.
 It will encourage me and I’ll use it to encourage thousands of your brothers and sisters to do the same.